Eudis

-Eudi Silva de Souza, commonly known as Eudis (born 5 August 1983 in Paraíso do Norte, Paraná) is a Brazilian footballer.
+Eudi Silva de Souza, commonly known as Eudis (born 5 August 1983) is a Brazilian footballer who plays for Swiss club FC Suchy-Sports.

 Career

 He had a contract with FC Zurich till 2009 and was part of the 2006–07 Swiss Championship winning team, he left than in summer Zürich and moved to BSC Young Boys.
 His move to BSC Young Boys did not work out so he had two loan spells at Servette FC before joining on a permanent deal.

 Eudi has previously played for Yverdon-Sport and FC Lausanne-Sport in the Swiss Challenge League.

 On 1 March 2009 he signed for Servette FC on loan from BSC Young Boys.
 He had successful loan spells at Servette FC, so he joined them on a permanent deal.

 In the summer 2012 transfer window, Eudis' contract with Servette expired, and it initially seemed that he would be leaving the club.
 However, on August 2, it was announced that Eudis had signed a five-month contract extension, with an option for a further six months.